kamichettysiva/Docker-SeleniumTestNG/README.md

 ### Steps to create GitHub workflow action:
 - Open your project in GitHub and click on actions
 - Under workflow, Click on new workflow
-- Click on Setup this workflow, an yml file with default template will be opened, Paste the below code in the file
+- Click on Setup this workflow, a .yml file with default template will be opened, Paste the below code snippet in the file

 ````
 name: AirAsia create and push docker-image to docker hub